andredms/jekyll-now/_posts/2021-07-09-ios-forensics.md

 ```/private/var/mobile/Library/SMS```

 Text messages are located within ```sms.db``` - this houses both existing and deleted conversations.
 The tables 'message' and 'attatchments' will contain the most interesting information.
-The message table contains a row for each message - each row contains the following information:
+The 'message' table contains a row for each message - each row contains the following information:

 * Recieving phone number.
 * Message body.